 Bring the Power of Storytelling to your school or home.
 Help your children and students find their voice

 Bob and his Mom

-During her first five years of school, Sophie's teachers never heard her utter a single word in class.
-Then one day, the second day of our storytelling residency, Sophie picked up the Talking Stick, introduced herself and explained how her mother made tortillas.
+During her first four years of school, Sophie's teachers never heard her utter a single word in class.
+Then on the third day of our storytelling residency, Sophie picked up the Talking Stick, introduced herself and explained how her mother made tortillas.
 Her classmates instantly erupted in cheers and applause.
 The faculty lunch room was abuzz with the news.
-A young French film student heard the story and created The Voiceless Child, her first animated short subject.
+A young French film student heard the story and created this video- The Voiceless Child.

 Elementary School Themed Programs

 Everyone Wants to Get Into The Act!

 Our signature brand of participatory storytelling.
 Watch and listen as your students fly with the fairies, howl with coyotes and perform with the Off the Bookshelf and Into the World Band.

 A bilingual celebration of tales from Latin lands, told with gusto!
 Check out Liz's Bilingual Storytelling page!

 Environmental Tales - Stories For A Small Planet